-Alcohol Addiction Treatment & Alcohol Rehab Programs
+Alcohol Addiction Treatment & Rehab Programs

-Drinking alcohol is socially accepted in many parts of the world.2 Drinking alcohol is often associated with feelings of pleasure and relaxation and some people can drink alcohol on social occasions and not experience harmful effects.2 The 2020 National Survey on Drug Use and Health (NSDUH) found over 138 million people reported that they are current alcohol consumers.3 That same study found that over 28 million people reported a past-year alcohol use disorder (AUD), but only 2 million people received treatment for alcohol abuse that year.3
+Drinking alcohol is socially accepted in many parts of the world.2 It is often associated with feelings of pleasure and relaxation and some people can drink alcohol on social occasions and not experience harmful effects.2 The 2020 National Survey on Drug Use and Health (NSDUH) found over 138 million people reported that they are current alcohol consumers.3 That same study found that over 28 million people reported a past-year alcohol use disorder (AUD), but only 2 million people received treatment for alcohol misuse that year.3

 The good news is, there are several evidence-based alcohol therapies and treatment approaches available to help.4 If you or a loved one is struggling with alcohol misuse or addiction, learning about treatment and rehab for alcohol can be an important first step that can help you make an informed decision about your care.
 You can also call our alcohol helpline at for information on treatment options.

-When to Seek Help or Alcohol Addiction Treatment
+When to Seek Help for Alcohol Addiction

 These criteria are outlined by the Diagnostic and Statistical Manual of Mental Disorders (DSM-5) and include:5